______________________________ Curriculum

 Adapted National Curriculum

-Although we make reference to the National Curriculum and adapt as appropriate to meet the needs of our pupils, for our pupils there needed to be a more developmental perspective, with communication and cognition being the principal areas of development.
+Although we refer to the National Curriculum and adapt as appropriate to meet the needs of our pupils, for our pupils there needed to be a more developmental perspective, with communication and cognition being the principal areas of development.
 For a majority of our pupils with severe learning difficulties, subjects such as geography, history, art and music should provide a context for learning communication and cognition rather than represent the focus of learning.
-As the extent to which our pupils engage with the National Curriculum vary, according to their attainment levels and nature of their needs; hence our curriculum model based on three pathways which enable our pupils to access the full national curriculum, in contexts where it is best placed to meet their needs.
+As the extent to which our pupils engage with the National Curriculum vary, according to their attainment levels and nature of their needs; hence our curriculum model based on three learning pathways which enable our pupils to access the full national curriculum, in contexts where it is best placed to meet their needs.
+Whilst the learning opportunities will change and progress throughout the school, the principle of delivering at a level appropriate to the pupils’ level of development is of paramount importance.
+To ensure progression of content, it would be expected that the content of the lessons would reflect this difference.

 Curriculum Impact